Oghma-Infinium/Fahluaan/README.md

  ### Performance

  Supported performance options for Fahluaan, more information is written in the notes in MO2.
 If you choose to use the performance ENB Preset, make sure to also read the [performance ini options](#performance-ini-options) section.
+Sound Fix for Large Sector Drives can be enabled if you have a large sector drive, I have heard conflicting accounts on whether or not there is a downside to having it enabled on non-Large sector drives.
+If in doubt, just enable the mod.

 ## Playing the List